grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 grain format
 ```

-which will read from stdin, which is generally useful for tools like the [Grain Language Server](https://github.com/grain-lang/grain-language-server).
+which will read from stdin, which is generally useful for tools like the [Grain Language Server (LSP)](https://github.com/grain-lang/grain-language-server).

 Both write the reformatted code to stdout.